Objectives

 As a part of our efforts to monitor and reduce the risk of slavery and human trafficking occurring within our supply chains, we have implemented the following due diligence procedures:

-• Suppliers and subsidiaries to have anti modern slavery provisions in their supply chain contracts cascading responsibility down the supply chain
+- Suppliers and subsidiaries to have anti modern slavery provisions in their supply chain contracts cascading responsibility down the supply chain.
+The consequences for suppliers failing to comply with our anti-slavery standards include contract termination

 Monitoring